M-o-a-T/moat-old/doc/index.rst

       * task

-        The name of this task's entry at /meta/task/NAME.
+        The name of this task's definition, stored at /meta/task/NAME/:taskdef.

       * name